 - Ideal for fast shooting

 The Maverick 88 is my top pick for the best budget shotgun for home defense.
-This pump-action shotgun is comparable to the Mossberg 500 design.
+This pump-action shotgun is basically a carbon copy of the Mossburg 500, but with some corners cut and cheaper materials used.

-The Maverick 88 is easy to use, operates well, and a blast to fire!
+The Maverick 88 is easy to use, operates well, and is a blast to fire!
 You’ll get a ribbed textured pump for a comfortable and stable grip.
 In addition, everything stays clean and tidy thanks to the dual extractors.
-Moreover, it creates a consistent, smooth shot all the time.
-Additionally, loading the magazine is easy and quick, allowing you to shoot faster.

 If you’re into customization, the Maverick is difficult to disassemble.
 You will need the use of tools.
 The Maverick’s trigger is a smooth-faced steel bow trigger that is a tad hefty but not too bad.
 The bolt safety is immediately in front.
 It’s encased in a standard polymer casing with a rounded trigger guard.

 The Maverick 88 is super affordable as you can only get it for less than $300.
 Out of the box, you’ll get a versatile and all-purpose shotgun.
-Although cheap, there is no compromise in reliability or quality.
-It’s the best gun for home defense for anyone looking for a good quality shotgun at a reasonable price.
+Although cheap, there is no compromise in reliability.

 |Caliber||12 or 20 gauge|